Barbara Stanwyck: Early life

 Stanwyck attended Public School 152 in Brooklyn.
 She hated school with the exception of literature, and received generally poor grades.
 She was bullied and routinely picked fights with the other students.
 Stanwyck started to dream about entering show business in childhood.
-Her sister Millie had become a successful vaudeville dancer and took Stanwyck with her on summer tours.
+One of her sisters had become a successful vaudeville dancer and took Stanwyck with her on summer tours.
 She also idolized film star Pearl White, whose serial The Perils of Pauline (1914) was popular at the time.
 As a teenager, Stanwyck began performing in amateur theater and in shows at film theaters in Flatbush.

 After graduating from P.S.
 152, Stanwyck decided to not attend high school.
 Starting at 14, she took a series of customer-service and secretarial positions, which allowed her to gain financial independence while pursuing her goal of becoming a celebrated dancer.